Bhagyakamath/Assignments/README.md

 # Assignments
-All the assignments done during internship
+All the assignments done during internship at MPHASIS